 Abt promotes behavior change by crafting messages that resonate with audiences, working with partners to expand campaign messages using evidence-based practices.
-Due to the rapid start-up emergencies and disasters often necessitate, we continue to test and refine messages in real time and throughout the life of the campaign to ensure desired behavior change.
-We add targeted earned media, digital/social media, paid media, materials development, and IT support for a web and mobile presence, since that’s most often the only way to reach individuals with pertinent information during a disaster.
-Our team’s expertise, experience and bold thinking leads to lives saved in the midst of a crisis.
+Due to the rapid start-up that emergencies and disasters often necessitate, we continue to test and refine messages in real time and throughout the life of the campaign to ensure desired behavior change.
+Our efforts include working with community organizations to develop culturally appropriate messages that will persuade populations to adopt best practices.
+We use targeted earned media, digital/social media, and paid media, since they most often are the best ways to reach individuals with pertinent information during a disaster.
+In addition, we provide materials development and IT support for a web and mobile presence.
+Our team’s expertise, experience, and bold thinking leads to the right information getting to the right people at the right time through the right channels in the midst of a crisis.

-The CDC Community Interventions for Infection Control Unit updated the 2007 Interim Pre-pandemic Planning Guidance for state, tribal, local and territorial public health officials with a focus on introducing community mitigation measures during an influenza pandemic.
-To this end, additional influenza community-mitigation planning guides were developed for key decision makers in community settings.
-Abt developed strategic communication and dissemination strategies that can be quickly implemented.
-We also created media, social media and marketing materials to raise awareness about the availability of the planning guides and move the target audiences to implement the prescribed strategies.
+The CDC Community Interventions for Infection Control Unit updated the 2007 Interim Pre-pandemic Planning Guidance for state, tribal, local, and territorial public health officials with a focus on introducing community mitigation measures during an influenza pandemic.
+To this end, we developed additional influenza community-mitigation planning guides for key decision makers in community settings.
+Abt developed strategic communication and dissemination strategies for quick implementation.
+We also created media, social media, and marketing materials to raise awareness about the availability of the planning guides and move the target audiences to implement the prescribed strategies.
 Additionally, we designed a comprehensive evaluation plan to assess the efficacy of the communication and dissemination strategies.

 Health & Environment